KaunilD/thesis_dl-fnirs/scripts/python/deep-learning/experiments/convlstm/002/README.md

 ##### Observations

-1. Simple model, it works
+1. Added an LSTM block. no improvements